GDGTC/meetup-element/README.md

 This is a test run of creating a custom element from the [Polymer Seed Element](http://polymerlabs.github.io/seed-element).

+This repo may well be broken up into separate repos at some point, but right now it consists of three components: meetup-element, meetup-card, and meetup-service.

+The meetup-element is declared with the type of data that it wants to retrieve.
+It then it calls the meetup-service, which then populates a page of meetup-cards.

 ## Usage
 All dependencies are currently managed through Bower.
 To get started, simply fork the project into your own repository, clone it to your local machine, clone the project, then run: